davidKooreman/battery-bar-card/README.md

 ## Compatibility

 - Home Assistant 2023.0 or newer
-- Works with all sensors that return a value of 0Ã¢ÂÂ100
+- Works with all sensors that return a value of 1,0 to 100,0
 - Also supports the `battery_level` attribute

 ## Support

-If you find this card useful, consider buying me a coffee! Ã¢ÂÂ
+If you find this card useful, consider buying me a coffee!

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/davidkooreman)